jbcodeforce/flink-studies/docs/index.md

 ## First app

-* Start Flink session cluster using:
+* Start Flink session cluster using the following: The docker compose mount to /home the local folder in both the job manager and task manager containers so we can submit the job from the jobmanager (accessing the compiled jar) and the data in the task manager is we use file:///home/...

 ```shell
 docker-compose up -d